react-lightning-reservation/react-lightning-reservation/README.md

-This project won the [first prize at the Latin America Bitcoin Conference 2021 Hackathon in El Salvador](video.md).
+This project won the [1st Place at the Latin America Bitcoin Conference 2021 Hackathon in El Salvador](video.md).

 # React Lightning Reservation